15 Tips on How to Focus on Boring Reading Materials

 Reading should always be an enjoyable experience!

-Billionnaire Warren Buffett, one of the most successful investors of all time, estimates that he spends 80% of his work day reading and thinking.
+Billionaire Warren Buffett, one of the most successful investors of all time, estimates that he spends 80% of his workday reading and thinking.
 “I just sit in my office and read all day,” he said.
 “That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

-In a perfect world, all the material that we read would be compelling and interesting.
+In a perfect world, all the material we read would be compelling and interesting.
 In reality, however, our required daily reading is not always that interesting.
-Whether you need to read for school, work or your own personal/professional development, there are times when we need to spend hours reading material that can be of little or no interest to us.
+Whether you need to read for school, work, or personal/professional development, there are times when we need to spend hours reading material that can be of little or no interest to us.

 Tip #1: Try And Make It Interesting